Everything you need to know about COVID-19 testing

 Antibody Testing

-Where PCR tests identify the virus itself, antibody testing identifies your body’s response to the virus.
-These tests can say whether someone has had COVID-19 in the past.
-They work by identifying the presence of antibodies created when your body fights off the virus.
+Where Lateral Flow and PCR tests identify the virus itself, antibody testing identifies your body’s response to the virus.
+These tests can say whether someone has had COVID-19 in the past or if they have reacted to the Covid vaccine.
+They work by identifying the presence of antibodies created when your body fights off the virus or produces antibodies in response to vaccine administration.

 These tests require a blood sample, usually delivered through a finger prick.
 Many COVID-19 antibody tests that are currently available are instant tests that can offer results within 15 minutes of a sample being taken.
 In the UK, these are only safe to be carried out by a medical professional.